pnp/blog/content/post/cli-for-microsoft-365-v3-13.md

 Here are some things that we're currently working on.

 ### CLI for Microsoft 365 v4
-For the last few months we\'ve been working on a new major version of CLI for Microsoft 365 - v4.
+For the last few months we've been working on a new major version of CLI for Microsoft 365 - v4.
 The v4 release is a result of the evolution of the CLI over time.
 We planned it, to improve the consistency of the CLI and make it more intuitive to use.
-Some changes required us to introduce breaking changes, which is why we\'ll be releasing a new major version.
+Some changes required us to introduce breaking changes, which is why we'll be releasing a new major version.
 Along with these changes, v4 will contain new and improved commands, just as we ship them in each release.

 CLI for Microsoft 365 v3.13 is the last v3.x version of the CLI.
-Starting with our next monthly release, scheduled for the end of September, we will start releasing v4.x versions. v3.13, as well as all previous versions, will remain available and working, but won\'t be updated, which is why we recommend that you upgrade to v4.
-Along with the release, we\'ll publish an upgrade guidance to help you determine the impact of the upgrade on your work.
+Starting with our next monthly release, scheduled for the end of September, we will start releasing v4.x versions. v3.13, as well as all previous versions, will remain available and working, but won't be updated, which is why we recommend that you upgrade to v4.
+Along with the release, we'll publish an upgrade guidance to help you determine the impact of the upgrade on your work.

 ### More commands, what else